openebs-archive/openebs-docs/docs/rancher.md

  The following procedure helps you install OpenEBS using Rancher dashboard.

  1. Go to the Rancher dashboard and select **Catalogs**.
-The screen is displayed as follows.
+The following screen is displayed.

 ![Helm-Enable](docs/assets/rancher_enable_helm.PNG)